hiperwalk/hiperwalk/docs/install/index.rst

 .. warning::

-   Other distributions than Ubuntu 20.04 are currently not supported.

-   Support for Ubuntu 22.04 is under development.
-   Contributions are welcomed.
+   While currently only Ubuntu 20.04 is supported, we are working diligently to extend support to other distributions as soon as possible.

+   We are actively developing support for Ubuntu 22.04.
+Our main challenges lie in adapting the plotting features for this distribution.

 .. _docs_install_hiperwalk: